 Adding insult to injury, many employers will tend to shortchange employees upon firing.
 This can often take the form of not timely paying their prior-earned wages or going back on severance agreements.
 That’s why it is so important to be aware of your rights upon termination.
-It is always best to consult with an employment attorney to make sure you collect all your unpaid earned wages as well as possible severance pay.
+It is always best to get an employment attorney NYC free consultation to make sure you collect all your unpaid earned wages as well as possible severance pay.

 Termination and Severance Pay Consultation

 “Earned wages” is essentially legal terminology that means wages that were earned but were never actually paid.
 When an employee resigns or is terminated, employers owe the former employee all wages for any work that was performed as an employee.
 You are entitled to receive your final paycheck, compensating you for all of your hours worked, commissions and/or guaranteed bonuses, on the next scheduled payday after your employment ends.

 Severance pay, also called separation pay, on the other hand, arises from a contractual agreement (severance agreement) that you make with your employer upon your firing/resignation.
 Under the terms of that contract, your employer agrees to provide you with benefits or payment in exchange for you agreeing to waive all legal claims that you might have against your employer.

 Your former employer may offer you severance, but it is not required to do so.
 Once you sign the severance agreement, you will be bound so we recommend contacting an experienced employment law attorney before signing any agreements.